2014 celebrity nude photo leak: Guilty pleas

 In March 2016, 36-year-old Ryan Collins of Lancaster, Pennsylvania, agreed to plead guilty to one count of unauthorized access to a protected computer to obtain information resulting in an 18-month sentence.
 While no victims were named in the court documents, numerous media outlets connected Collins' case to the breach.
 During the investigation, it was found that Collins phished by sending e-mails to the victims that looked like they had been sent by Apple or Google, warning the victims that their accounts might be compromised and asking for their account details.
-The victims would enter their passwords, and Collins gained access to their accounts, downloading e-mails and iCloud backups.
+The victims would enter their passwords, and Collins gained access to their accounts, downloading emails and iCloud backups.
 In October 2016, Collins was sentenced to 18 months in prison.

 In August 2016, 28-year-old Edward Majerczyk of Chicago, agreed to plead guilty to a similar phishing scheme, although authorities believe he worked independently and he was not accused of selling the images or posting them online.
 On January 24, 2017, Majerczyk was sentenced to nine months in prison and was ordered to pay in restitution to cover the counseling services of one unnamed celebrity victim.

 Emilio Herrera, also from Chicago, had first been named in the press in 2014; he pleaded guilty to one count of unauthorized access to a protected computer to obtain information in October 2017.
 Herrera had accessed the accounts of unnamed celebrities and others but was not accused of being involved in leaking or sharing the photos and videos he obtained.
 He was sentenced to 16 months in jail in March 2018.

 In April 2018, 26-year-old George Garofano of North Branford, Connecticut, pleaded guilty to one count of unauthorized access to a protected computer to obtain information.
 Garofano's attorney said he had been led into the phishing scheme by criminals.

 On August 29, 2018, a federal court sentenced Garofano to eight months in prison.

 On October 22, 2018, Christopher Brannan, a former Virginia teacher, became the fifth man to be convicted in relation to the hacking.
 Brannan pled guilty to federal charges of aggravated identity theft and unauthorized access to a protected computer.
 Through a phishing expedition, he hacked more than 200 people.
 In addition to his celebrity victims, Brannan targeted his underage sister-in-law, as well as teachers and students at the school where he used to teach.
 Brannan was sentenced to 34 months in prison on March 1, 2019.